x2-dmmd/x2/md/tutorials/2userInput.md

     out "My name is $(pop name) and I am $(pop age) years old"
 ```

 What if you want to ask what the user's name is instead of yours?
 We can use the `read` operator to get a user input from the terminal.
 The `read` operator takes in two arguments, the `prompt` and the `output`.
 The prompt is what the user will see when you get a user input.
-You can think of it like asking a question.
+You can think of it as asking a question.
 The output is the answer from the user input.

 Let's see it: